 The report is published at 07.30 a.m.
 (CET) the same day.

 You are welcome to participate on site at Grand Hôtel, watch the live webcast or dial in to the conference call.
 It is possible to post questions also over the web and conference call.

 Please, dial in using one of the numbers below.

 The interim report, the presentation material and the webcast will be available on http://www.saabgroup.com/en/InvestorRelations.

 Saab Investor Relations, Ann-Sofi Jönsson, +46 (0) 734 187 214

 Saab serves the global market with world-leading products, services and solutions within military defence and civil security.
 Saab has operations and employees on all continents around the world.
 Through innovative, collaborative and pragmatic thinking, Saab develops, adopts and improves new technology to meet customers’ changing needs.

-This information is such that Saab AB is obliged to make public pursuant to the EU Market Abuse Regulation and the Securities Markets Act.
-The information was submitted for publication, through the agency of the contact person set out above, on 25 October 2016 at 07.30 (CET).
+The information is such that Saab AB is obliged to make public pursuant to the EU Market Abuse Regulation and the Securities Markets Act.
+The information was submitted for publication, through the agency of the contact person set out above, at 07.30 CET on 24 October 2017.